 - In the Grimm fairy tale, after Snow White's "death" her coffin is visited by three birds: an owl, a raven and a dove.
 It's an odd little detail, but scholars think they symbolize death and rebirth.

 - Self-Poisoning Gambit: In some versions of the tale, only one side of the apple is poisoned, and the queen takes a bite out of the other, unpoisoned side to "prove" the apple was safe and get Snow White to eat it.

 - So Beautiful, It's a Curse: Quite possibly the most famous example in fiction, a young girl sentenced to death for the crime of being beautiful.

 - Spared by the Adaptation: At least one incarnation ends in the queen just giving up on killing Snow White after she marries her Prince Charming.
 She realizes the mirror speaks the truth and just never asks it "Who's fairest?" ever again.

 - Tempting Apple: The queen disguises herself as a peddler in order to kill Snow White, and the third and successful attempt involves a delicious-looking, but poisoned apple.

 - Textile Work Is Feminine: The first queen was sewing when she pricked herself, producing the blood and the famous wish.

-- Wicked Stepmother: Was added in the Brothers Grimm version.
-In first editions, it was averted since the queen in those versions was actually Snow White's birth mother, but later editions changed her into a stepmother, and most adaptations followed.
+- Wicked Stepmother: In first editions of the Grimm version, it was averted since the evil queen in those versions was actually Snow White's birth mother, but later editions changed her into a stepmother, and most adaptations followed.

-- World's Most Beautiful Woman: The queen is the "fairest of them all" at first, and then Snow White.
+- World's Most Beautiful Woman: The queen is the "fairest of them all" at first, and then Snow White gains the title.